 On a related note, any new puppy owner needs to take stock of not just their physical home, but the possessions inside of it.
-Puppies can be destructive and you need to make sure that you're either prepared to sacrifice some stuff to the teething gods or prepared to thoroughly puppy-proof anything you'd be devastated to lose.
+A puppy, and even a grown-up rescue dog, can be destructive and you need to make sure that you're either prepared to sacrifice some stuff to the teething gods or prepared to thoroughly puppy-proof anything you'd be devastated to lose.

-This is another area in which the time you have to dedicate to puppy-rearing can play a huge factor, Askeland says, since regular monitoring and redirecting can go a long way toward curbing unwanted chewing.
+This is another area in which the time you have to dedicate to your new dog can play a huge factor, Askeland says, since regular monitoring and redirecting can go a long way toward curbing behavioral issues like unwanted chewing.

 "Puppies will almost certainly find something to chew on that you don't want them to," she says.
 "However, this phase can be managed with good preventative measures like picking up and storing items you don't want chewed, keeping your puppy in an area where you can monitor him, not letting the puppy wander unsupervised, and refraining from investing in expensive or easily damaged items.
 Providing a puppy with proper items to chew, redirecting the puppy to these items if seen chewing on inappropriate items, and understanding that chewing is a natural behavior in a puppy, so yelling at them or scaring them isn't the right way to discourage the behavior.
 Ensuring you spend enough time with your puppy for attention, training, and exercise can also help decrease excessive chewing."